-The National Safety Transportation Board examined single vehicle crash data from seven states for the years 1994-1997 and issued multiple reports and warnings with the latest in 2012.
-The latest advisory is toned down from earlier warnings but concerns remain even though manufacturers tout recent safety enhancements for later models.
+The National Safety Transportation Board examined single vehicle crash data and issued multiple reports and warnings in 2012, 2013, and 2018.
+These later advisories are toned down from earlier warnings but concerns remain even though manufacturers tout recent safety enhancements for later models.
 The warnings appear to be having a positive impact as reported deaths from 15 passenger accidents have decreased significantly.

 - Tires should be inspected before every trip for proper inflation and signs of wear and tear.
 See owner’s manual and door pillar for proper inflation information.

 - Spare tires should not be used as replacements and many manufacturers recommend that tires over 10 years old not be used.
 The manufacture date of a tire can be identified by the last 4 digits of the TIN of the tire’s sidewall.

 To follow is a summary from prior NHTSA warnings and other risk management sources:

 - When a 15 passenger van is loaded with 10 or more occupants, it is three times as likely to rollover as compared with less than 10 occupants.

 - The rollover propensity is greatly increased at speeds greater than 50 mph and on curved roads.

 - The standard design of the 15-passenger van does not meet the structural reinforcement requirements of passenger cars or school buses in the area behind the driver’s seat.

 - The van should be regularly maintained.
 Steering and inspection components should be inspected per manufacturer’s guidelines; and new tires must be properly sized and load rated.